franchouille77/PWM-RC-controller-adapter-for-windows/README.md

 Upload the sketch with the following steps:
 * Press the 'Upload' button in the IDE
 * Wait until the status bar says "Uploading…"
-* Press the reset button of your Arduino Leonoardo board twice, quickly.

-If you did these steps properly, the board should reset to the bootloader and the upload should begin.
+* Press the reset button of your Arduino Leonoardo board twice, quickly If you did these steps properly, the board should reset to the bootloader and the upload should begin.
 AVRDUDE will do it's thing and you should see "avrdude done.
 Thank you." near the bottom of the output window.
 Note that the IDE may say that it "Couldn’t find a Board on the selected port" even if the upload succeeded.
 (Does not matter if not working well, now go on next step, but if next step fails, try upload another time).

 After that been done, go to 'start -> settings -> devices -> devices and printers', if you did it right you should see here an xbox controller in the list of available devices, then right click on this device, then 'settings -> properties' and now you should be able to see Button 1 blink once a second (if not try rebooting your computer and upload the sketch again).